 -scare

--run in place
+-run in

--jumping jacks
+-jumping

--duck race
+-duck

--do a math test
+-do a

 -fall asleep the fastest and/or snore the loudest

--eat a ton of food
+ton of food

 -juggle pumpkins